vikasaddanki2002/CompArch2022Moore1001Detector/README.md

 This code was made in Verilog.

 == Purpose ==
-Detect 1001 code in a Moore machine.
+Detect 1001 code in a Moore machine using Verilog.

 == Files ==
+1. State Diagram for a Moore Machine that detects '1001'.
-1. Verilog Code for 1001 Moore Machine Detector
+2. Verilog Code for 1001 Moore Machine Detector.
-2. Testbench for 1001 Moore Machien Detector
+3. Testbench for 1001 Moore Machien Detector
+4. Screenshot of ModelSim